xdevops-caj-dotnet/myWebAppMVC/README.md

 [TOC]

-# Upgrade .NET Framework MVC to .NEt 6
+# Upgrade .NET Framework MVC to .NEt 6 and deploy to OpenShift

 ## Pre-Rreq